 Tips and Trick for making the PERFECT Snowball.

-- Use high quality ingredients, especially when choosing your butter.
+- Use high quality ingredients, especially when choosing your vegan butter.

-- Start with cold butter for the cookie to keep it’s shape while baking.
+- Start with cold butter.
+This will help the cookies keep their shape while baking.

 - Do not over-mix the batter.
 Mix it until the flour is just incorporated as to not developed too much gluten.

 - Bake a a low temperature.
-We want these cookies to bake on the inside fully for their shortbread texture.
+We want the insides of these cookies to bake fully for their shortbread texture.

 - Let cookies cool completely before coating them in powdered sugar.
 If the cookies are still warm, the sugar will melt.